-The number of full-time equivalent adult nurses has fluctuated in recent years but, on average, numbers have increased by less than 1 per cent a year since 2009 (from 169,400 to 183,000 in November 2018).
-For other nursing groups, the trend has been anything but static, with the number of children’s nurses increasing by over half (53%) over those nine years (from 15,100 to 23,100), while the number of learning disability nurses fell by 41% (from 5,520 to 3,280) over the same period.
+The number of full-time equivalent adult nurses has fluctuated in recent years but, on average, numbers have increased by less than 1% a year since 2009 (from 169,400 to 183,000 in November 2018).
+For other nursing groups, the trend has been anything but static.
+The number of children’s nurses increased by over half (53%) over those nine years (from 15,100 to 23,100), while the number of learning disability nurses fell by 41% (from 5,520 to 3,280) over the same period.
 In 2015, nurses were added to the list of shortage occupations by the Migration Advisory Committee (a non-departmental public body that advises the Government on migration issues), albeit initially on a temporary basis.

 Mental health staff

 Around 200,000 people are substantively employed by the NHS to care for people who need mental health services.
 The largest group of clinicians are registered mental health nurses, but their numbers are in decline.
-There was a 11 per cent drop in the number of nursing posts between November 2009 and 2018.
+There was an 11% drop in the number of nursing posts between November 2009 and 2018.

-In 2017, then Health Secretary Jeremy Hunt announced a significant training plan to reverse the decline and expand the numbers of qualified and associate staff working in mental health by 19,000 over the next four years.
+In 2017, a significant training plan intended to reverse the decline and expand the numbers of staff working in mental health by 19,000 by 2020.

 Year-on-year increases saw full-time equivalent ambulance staff numbers rise from 30,000 in November 2009 to 37,100 in November 2018.
-The main driver for this growth was a 45 per cent increase in the number of paramedics since 2009, which offsets a fall in the numbers of ambulance technicians by 3 per cent.
+The main driver for this growth was a 45% increase in the number of paramedics since 2009, which offsets a fall in the numbers of ambulance technicians by 3%.
 As well as this, ambulance support staff have grown by a fifth over the same period.

 Scientific, therapeutic and technical staff

-The wider professionally qualified clinical and scientific workforce account for a large proportion of hospital and community staff, with around 140,000 "scientific, therapeutic and technical" full-time equivalents (as at September 2018).
-Overall this group has increased by 17 per cent since 2009, although the trend has been inconsistent between professions.
+The wider professionally qualified clinical and scientific workforce account for a large proportion of hospital and community staff, with around 140,000 "scientific, therapeutic and technical" full-time equivalents in 2018.
+Overall this group has increased by 17% since 2009, although the trend has been inconsistent between professions.
 For example, while the number of pharmacy and operating theatre staff have both increased by over a third and radiography staff by a quarter, the number of chiropody/podiatry staff (those that deal with foot problems) have fallen by 13%.